reduxjs/redux/docs/style-guide/style-guide.md

 ### Use Static Typing

-**Use a static type system like TypeScript or Flow rather than plain JavaScript**.
-The type systems will catch many common mistakes, improve the documentation of your code, and ultimately lead to better long-term maintainability.
-While Redux and React-Redux were originally designed with plain JS in mind, both work well with TS and Flow.
+**Use a static type system like TypeScript rather than plain JavaScript**.
+The type system will catch many common mistakes, improve the documentation of your code, and ultimately lead to better long-term maintainability.
+While Redux and React-Redux were originally designed with plain JS in mind, both work well with TS.
 Redux Toolkit is specifically written in TS and is designed to provide good type safety with a minimal amount of additional type declarations.

 ### Use the Redux DevTools Extension for Debugging